huijieliu2023/LGCL/README.md

 Raw data:  https://patentsview.org/download/data-download-tables

-Processed Data:

-CPC-L3: data/CPC-L3
+The data used for the CPC-L3 dataset has been placed in the folder above.
 Due to upload capacity limitations, the CPC-R and CPC-G datasets will be made publicly available upon acceptance of the paper.

 ## Statistics of Datasets from 2010 to 2020, where $\beta$ represents homophily ratio.